themattinthehatt/daart/README.md

 * RNNs - both LSTMs and GRUs
 * Temporal Convolutional Networks (TCNs)

+If you use daart in your analysis of behavioral data, please cite our preprint!

+    @inproceedings{whiteway2021semi,
+      title={Semi-supervised sequence modeling for improved behavioral segmentation}, author={Whiteway, Matthew R and Schaffer, Evan S and Wu, Anqi and Buchanan, E Kelly and Onder, Omer F and Mishra, Neeli and Paninski, Liam}, journal={bioRxiv},
+      year={2021},
+      publisher={Cold Spring Harbor Laboratory}
+    }

 ## Installation

 First you'll have to install the `git` package in order to access the code on github.
 Follow the